rocamocha/defold-annie/readme.md

     -- etc.
 }
 ```
-For large projects where atlases contain numerous animation groups, or a larger number of distinct objects need to have Annie installed, the follow procedure to manage your animation data is recommended:
+For large projects where atlases contain numerous animation groups, or a larger number of distinct objects need to have Annie installed, the following procedure to manage your animation data is recommended:
 >Serialize your animation sets into separate files and either
 >1. write a deserializer that consolidates them into a single table to feed into Annie at runtime
 >2. or require the relevant file in the script installing Annie, then pass the data into the `data` parameter